skonfig/extra/type/__netbox_uwsgi/man.rst

     is only recommended for small setups or direct usage of the uWSGI socket like using it as standalone HTTP server for NetBox.

+    **Hint**: This parameter does not work in junction with the `__netbox` parameter ``--basepath``.
+It is because this type does not know the parameter value and this case is very unlikly to happen; although an implementation is not difficult.

 MESSAGES
 --------